Magna Carta (band): 1986 reformation

-A tour featuring Simpson and Tom Hoy went ahead in South Africa in September 2009.
-Hoy has since stated that he has no intention of taking part in future tours and, as a result, a 2010 tour of South Africa took place with the line up of Chris Simpson and Nick Hall; they also performed in Spain, Canada and the Netherlands in 2011.
+In 2001, Seasons In The Tide was released on the Gold Circle label, although the label went bankrupt soon afterwards.
+In 2002, the DVD Ticket To The Moon was released, recorded at the Dutch island of Texel in 2001.
+Later that year, Magna Carta supported Fairport Convention on their Dutch theatre tour.

+In 2007, Magna Carta had already decided that they would disband in 2009, mainly in recognition of the deterioration of the Simpsons' relationship.
+In late 2008 they embarked upon a "farewell tour" of the Netherlands.

-In early 2011, Midnight Blue was released in a double album package with the live album Live & Let Live.
+In early 2011, Midnight Blue was reissued in a double album package with the live album Live & Let Live.
+The reissue was reviewed positively, with praise for its melodic acoustic arrangements.
 In September and October 2011, a new Magna Carta line up toured around 17 venues in the Netherlands.
-George Norris returned on guitar and vocals and the latest addition was Dutch multi-instrumentalist Laurens Joensen [pronounced Jo-ansen].
-Joensen played slide guitar, acoustic guitar, banjo, mandolin, violin.

 After another tour in the Netherlands, the band returned to the studio to record a new album, The Fields of Eden (2015).